 Better cross-cultural communication

 There are a number of simple measures any company can take to improve cross-cultural communication among its staff.
-This includes:
+These include:

 - Learn more about your workforce’s cultural background.
 At least some awareness can go a long way in bridging differences between people and can provide a way to start conversations.
 While this is a two-way requirement, it is likely that the cultural background of the workplace will mainly be represented by a single group of people.
-Efforts should accordingly be made to ensure that marginalised members of the workforce aren’t excluded.
+Efforts should accordingly be made to ensure that no members of the workforce are marginalised.

 - Listen to one another.
 Again, this works both ways.
 It can help people begin to understand one another better, as well as increasing awareness of the cultural backgrounds of each individual.